Be the first Estate

 The property has had 3 sales since 1995.

-According to the Land Registry and our network of Estate Agents, there have been 1 sale of a property similar to The Old Rectory, Ipswich within a radius of 2.7km over the last 2 years.
+According to the Land Registry and our network of Estate Agents, there have been 3 sales of properties similar to The Old Rectory, Ipswich within a radius of 3.5 kilometres over the last 2 years.

 Read more about house prices in IP8.

-The closest station to The Old Rectory, Ipswich is Needham Market station which is 6.3 km away.
+The closest station to The Old Rectory, Ipswich is Needham Market station which is 6.3 kilometres away.

 According to data from the Environment Agency, the flood risk in this area is considered to be very low.